mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

 I used both feature branches and pull requests throughout the project.
 However, since I developed this project by myself ı used branches and pull requests less than I would use in my team projects.
 In theory, every new feature or modification is developed in its own branch.
-Each branch focused on a specific task: one branch set up a dedicated project environment to manage dependencies, completed the requirements.txt, enforced code formatting, configured version control, defined a configuration file for experiments, and created a GCP Bucket for data storage integrated with our data version control system.
-Another branch integrated log key metrics and artifacts.
-A separate branch was dedicated to writing unit tests for the data pipeline, model construction as well as measuring test coverage.
-Finally, an additional branch implemented a API service for model inference and added a workflow.
+Each branch would focuse on a specific task: one branch would set up a dedicated project environment to manage dependencies, complete the requirements.txt, enforce code formatting, configure version control, define a configuration file for experiments, and create a GCP Bucket for data storage integrated with data version control system.
+Another branch would integrate log key metrics and artifacts.
+A separate branch would dedicate to writing unit tests for the data pipeline, model construction as well as measuring test coverage.
+Finally, an additional branch would implemente a API service for model inference and added a workflow.
+However, I did them on main branch mostly.

 ### Question 10